Clarison/Snow-git/README.md

 We use GitHub Actions to automate deployments to Snowflake.
 Here's how to set it up:

-    1.Create YAML files for GitHub Actions workflows and triggers.
+1. Create YAML files for GitHub Actions workflows and triggers.

-    2.Define your deployment workflow, including the steps required to deploy schema changes.
+2. Define your deployment workflow, including the steps required to deploy schema changes.

-    3.Set up triggers to automatically initiate the deployment workflow based on specific events or schedules.
+3. Set up triggers to automatically initiate the deployment workflow based on specific events or schedules.

 ## Contributing